antixenoinitiative/axiwiki/engineering-materials.md

 If the HGE Finder website doesn't have any systems listed for the material you're looking for, you can use the in-game Galaxy Map to find systems that might spawn it.
 The contents of a given HGE are determined by system allegiance (Federation/Empire) and minor faction state (Outbreak, War, etc.) and spawn at random in systems in such states.
 See [Elite Materials](https://sites.google.com/view/elite-materials/collection/manufactured-items) for more information on what material corresponds to each faction state.

 ## Other Methods
-While HGEs are the fastest way to farm most manufactured materials, some CMDRs prefer other methods, such as Hot Jupiter, Big Boo, or [Dav's Hope](https://i.redd.it/jak5olaegui01.png).
+While HGEs are the fastest way to farm most manufactured materials, some CMDRs prefer other methods.
+Mission- and Powerplay-rewards can be a decent source of materials.

 # Encoded Materials
 ## Jameson's Crashed Cobra